eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-22_coffee-and-exchange-of-ideas-which-is-more-real.md

 - - -

-This page is synchronized from the post: [Coffee and Exchange of Ideas ... which is more real?](https://steemit.com/@deanliu/coffee-and-exchange-of-ideas-which-is-more-real)
+This page is synchronized from the post: ['Coffee and Exchange of Ideas ... which is more real?'](https://steemit.com/@deanliu/coffee-and-exchange-of-ideas-which-is-more-real)